Who are we and how can we help?

 What will the sessions involve?

-As well as having a safe and supportive space to talk, we will often explore:
+As well as having a safe and supportive space to discuss your difficulties, we will often explore:

-- Ways to handle difficult thoughts, feelings, or sensations (e.g. fatigue) so they have less impact on you.
+• Ways to handle difficult thoughts, feelings, or sensation (e.g. fatigue) so they have less impact on you.

-- Clarifying what matters to you (your personal values).
+• Clarifying what matters to you (your personal values) and what change or progress might look like.

 We may also agree on some activities for you to do between sessions.
 Learning new skills takes time and practice but these activities will help you to get the most from your sessions.